Preface

 The experiments begin in Chapter 3.
 The experiments in Chapter 3 are descriptive, and these can be very useful for introductory students.
 The experiments give students a feel for the data, especially for how variables change over time.
 All of Chapter 3 is introductory.
 Chapter 4 is also introductory; it contains descriptive experiments about the National Income and Product Accounts and the Flow of Funds Accounts.

 The analysis begins in Chapter 5, where fiscal-policy effects are examined.
 This material is accessible to introductory students who have had the equivalent of the IS-LM model.
 (Although most introductory texts do not refer to the model that they are teaching as the "IS-LM" model, this is in fact the model that they are using.)
-The first four experiments pertain to changing government spending under different assumptions about monetary policy, which are standard IS-LM questions.
+The first two experiments pertain to changing government spending under two different assumptions about monetary policy.
 The rest of the experiments in this chapter pertain to changing other fiscal-policy variables, and this can be skipped by introductory users if desired.

-Chapter 6 discusses monetary-policy effects, and again this material is accessible to those who have had the equivalent of the IS-LM model.
-Going through the experiments in this chapter is a good way of getting introductory students to understand the tools that are available to the Federal Reserve to carry out monetary policy.
+Chapter 6 discusses monetary-policy effects, namely the effects of changing the short term interest rate, and again this material is accessible to those who have had the equivalent of the IS-LM model.

 The first part of Chapter 7 discusses price shocks, and this material is accessible to those who have had the equivalent of the AS-AD model.
 The first two experiments concern changing the import price index, PIM, and these changes can be looked upon as shifts of the AS curve.
 Both of these experiments are good ways of showing how stagflation can arise.
 The second part of Chapter 7 examines wealth effects through stock market shocks, and this is intermediate material.